jahrik/ansible-awx/README.md

         "ping": "pong"
     }

-I would then write a file to handle the above installation of ansible
+Then write a file to handle the above installation of Ansible

 **install_ansible.yml**